nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Finds the supplier with the following details:
   * Supplier Name contains either `Prima` or `Flour`.<br>

-  Example of suppliers that match:
+  :heavy_check_mark: Example of suppliers that match:
     * `Prima`
     * `Soon Flour Pte Ltd`
     * `PRIMA CONFECTIONARY`

-  Example of suppliers that do not match:
+  :x: Example of suppliers that do not match:
     * `Prim`
     * `PrimaFlour`